CVB(LEGAL) - FACILITIES CONSTRUCTION: COMPETITIVE SEALED PROPOSALS

 "Competitive sealed proposals" is a procurement method by which a district requests proposals, ranks the offerors, negotiates as prescribed, and then contracts with a general contractor for the construction, rehabilitation, alteration, or repair of a facility.
-Gov't Code 2269.151
+In selecting a contractor through competitive sealed proposals, a district shall follow the procedures provided by Government Code 2269, Subchapter D. Gov't Code 2269.151

 Request for Proposals

-A district shall receive, publicly open, and read aloud the names of the offerors and any monetary proposals made by the offerors.
-Not later than the 45th day after the date on which the proposals are opened, a district shall evaluate and rank each proposal submitted in relation to the published selection criteria.
+The district shall receive, publicly open, and read aloud the names of the offerors and any monetary proposals made by the offerors.
+Not later than the 45th day after the date on which the proposals are opened, the district shall evaluate and rank each proposal submitted in relation to the published selection criteria.
 Gov't Code 2269.154

-A district shall select the offeror that submits the proposal that offers the best value for the district based on the selection criteria in the request for proposal and the weighted value for those criteria in the request for proposal and on its ranking evaluation.
+- The selection criteria in the request for proposal and the weighted value for those criteria in the request for proposal; and

-A district shall first attempt to negotiate a contract with the selected offeror.
-A district and its architect or engineer may discuss with the selected offeror options for a scope or time modification and any price change associated with the modification.
-If a district is unable to negotiate a satisfactory contract with the selected offeror, the district shall, formally and in writing, end negotiations with that offeror and proceed to the next offeror in the order of the selection ranking until a contract is reached or all proposals are rejected.
+The district shall first attempt to negotiate a contract with the selected offeror.
+The district and its architect or engineer may discuss with the selected offeror options for a scope or time modification and any price change associated with the modification.
+If the district is unable to negotiate a satisfactory contract with the selected offeror, the district shall, formally and in writing, end negotiations with that offeror and proceed to the next offeror in the order of the selection ranking until a contract is reached or all proposals are rejected.